6 underrated Australian wine regions you shouldn’t miss

 While you’re at it…Exploring Freycinet National Park and its spectacular natural scenery is just as rewarding as sampling the area’s wines.

-5. South Burnett Wine Region, Queensland
+5. South Burnett Wine Region, QLD

-Queensland earns much less attention for its wine compared to other states but it should not be overlooked.
+Queensland earns much less attention for its wine compared to other states, but it should not be overlooked.
 And although South Burnett is quite young it has quickly emerged as a must-visit Australian wine region.
 Boutique wineries dot the contrasting landscape and the area’s warm climate suits the production of both reds and whites.
 More unusual varieties such as verdelho and sangiovese share barrel space alongside regular suspects like chardonnay, cabernet sauvignon, and shiraz.

 Where is it?
 A 2.5-hour drive northwest of Brisbane to the region’s southern section (approximately).